PowerDigitalMedia/html5-canvas/README.md

 ### `( FILE: draw-image.js )`

-- Sample code for loading processing an image on the Html5 Canvas
+- Sample code for loading and processing an image on the Html5 Canvas

 <br/>